Are You Presbyterian?

 Promises call for sacrifice and commitment.
 In my case, I didn’t commit to housecleaning but I did promise my everlasting support.
 LIFE changes, doesn’t it?
 Priorities get rearranged.

-Yet, somehow, IT’s worked out satisfactorily.
+Yet, somehow, It’s worked out satisfactorily.
 I have well pressed handkerchiefs and there’s no stress of calling ahead for a tee time.
+Too tired to carry clubs, anyway.

 I just need someone to show me how to fold a fitted sheet…